junqing-zhang/junqing-zhang.github.io/resources/misc/latex.md

 ```

 # 5. Figure
 Create a high quality diagram/figure is not an easy task.
+Visit [How to Prepare Figure/Diagram for Publications](/resources/misc/prepare-diagram/) for more information

 ## Graphics for IEEE Publications
 Check [IEEE guideline](https://journals.ieeeauthorcenter.ieee.org/create-your-ieee-journal-article/create-graphics-for-your-article/){:target="_blank"}